MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle.md

 This article provides an overview of managing the lifecycle of **Windows App SDK** desktop apps.

+## App lifecycle overview

+The application lifecycle of a Windows App SDK app is not that same as a UWP app.
+The lifecycle of Windows App SDK apps is similar to other .NET and Win32 desktop apps.
+Windows App SDK apps, like UWP apps, are started and stopped.
+They are either running or not running.
+They are not suspended and resumed like UWP apps.
+You can subscribe to events to react when windows in your app are activated and deactivated.

 ## Microsoft.UI.Xaml.Application lifecycle

 The [Application](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.application) object is the main entry point for a Windows App SDK app.
 It's similar to the UWP [Application](/uwp/api/windows.ui.xaml.application) class, but with some important differences.
 The `Application` object is created by the Windows App SDK framework and is accessible from the `Microsoft.UI.Xaml.Application.Current` property.